Pet Insurance

 *you must contact Vetsure to activate your cover.
 Cover for accidents starts immediately once your free trial has been activated.
 There is a 14 day ‘waiting period’ for illness conditions – meaning illness conditions occurring or showing clinical signs during this period will be excluded.

-Not available to new pets over 8 years of age.
 Please contact your local branch or www.vetsure.com for more information and the terms and conditions.